davidde/resume/README.md

 ## Data import
 The `load-templates.js` file also imports the relevant data from the `data.js` file using the `data-resume` attributes that are present in the template files.

-The `data.js` file contains both the English and Dutch data for the resume; if no Dutch value is present, it will default to the English value.
-The `data.js` values will overwrite the data that is present in the HTML templates.
-If no value is provided in `data.js`, nothing will be overwritten, and whatever is already present in the HTML templates will simply be kept.
+All **values** in the `data.js` file are arrays; index 0 contains the English value, while index 1 contains the Dutch value.
+If no Dutch value is present, the page will default to the English value.
+If the value array in `data.js` is empty, nothing will be added to the resume.

 ## SVG inlining
 The `load-templates.js` script also inlines the `svg`'s from the `assets/images` folder directly into the HTML, so they can be styled with CSS.
 The required TailwindCSS classes for styling are directly added into the svg images themselves.